antoglor/Timeseries-Extraction-of-123-Year-Rainfall-data-for-any-Latitude-Longitude-combination-in-India/README.md

 # Jupyter-Notebook
-This contains .ipynb files mostlz related to spatial analysis
+This contains .ipynb files mostly related to spatial analysis